pharaohbr/Imersao3/README.md

     ```
 1. Close the **Cloud Shell** pane.

+1. Delete all Azure resources created in support of this Hands-on lab.

 1. End of day 2 and **Imersao Azure Azure Expert**.

 1. Continue in the **Mentoria Arquiteto Cloud**.